CurtisTD/CompressionProgram/README.md

 Currently there are the following algoriths implemented:

-Lempel-Ziv: Currently compresses images and text data.
+Lempel-Ziv: Currently compresses arbitrary data.

 Huffman Code: Currently compresses text files.

-RLE: To be implemented
+RLE: Currently compresses arbitrary data, though RLE will not often shrink a file size without other modifications prior.

-Quanitzation for images: to be implemented
+Quanitzation: to be implemented